Heat Conduction and Storage

 ( 9)

-The time derivatives in these equations are equated with in equation to establish a model of heat conduction that is discretised in both space and time.
+in equation to establish a model of heat conduction that is discretised in both space and time.

 To improve accuracy and stability a combination of explicit and implicit time-stepping is often used.
 The Crank-Nicholson semi-implicit method is an example of such a scheme.
 Another is the ‘hopscotch’ method, which applies explicit and implicit time-stepping to alternate nodes of the construction.
 This is the method adopted by ApacheSim.
 The advantages of this method are a high level of accuracy combined with very efficient computation.